Whale Shark in Holbox: Best Season, Rules and How to Book Your Tour

 Where Do the Tours Depart From?

-- Holbox: Most tours depart from the main dock or private piers.
+- Holbox: Main dock and private piers.

 Other Wildlife You May Spot